 That said, they are not the same and represent different specific career interests and professional skills.

-What is LSAT?
+What Is LSAT?

-If you want to go to law school, you must pass the LSAT.
+If you want to go to law school, you must complete the LSAT.
 The LSAT is administered by the Law School Admission Council.
 It is a multiple-choice exam that is given in two parts.
 You will be required to answer questions and write an essay.

 The LSAT has five sections that cover the following three subject areas: